Ireland poised to get its youngest ever premier as Simon Harris elected leader of Fine Gael party | Politics

 He was the country's youngest-ever leader when first elected at age 38, as well as Ireland's first openly gay prime minister.
 Varadkar, whose mother is Irish and father is Indian, was also Ireland's first biracial taoiseach.

-He played a leading role in campaigns to legalize same-sex marriage, approved in a 2015 referendum, and to repeal a ban on abortion, which passed in a vote in 2018.
+He played a leading role in campaigns to legalise same-sex marriage, approved in a 2015 referendum, and to repeal a ban on abortion, which passed in a vote in 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)